gregorywmorris/Maven-Power-Outage-Challenge/README.md

     * Approx, greater/Less than converted to just the number given.
     * Converted utilities and industrial to just the number given.
     * Formatted to a whole number.
-    * Fill in blanks where specified in Alert Criteria, accepting the highest if a range is given.
-        * in the case of "Loss of electric service to more than 50,000 customers...", blanks filled in as 50000.
-    * In some instances, the number reported may be less than suggested in the Alert Criteria.
-No correction was made.

 </details>

 <details>